aardjon/trad/CONTRIBUTING.md

 ## Feedback

 Feel free to [open an issue](https://github.com/Headbucket/trad/issues) for bug reports, feature requests or simple questions.
-Please apply the corresponding label your new issue.
+Please assign the corresponding label your new issue.

 ## Setup a development environment for the mobile app